St. Baldrick’s Foundation

 “Without the support of St. Baldrick’s, the challenge of doing research across this country would be almost impossible,” said Peter C. Adamson, M.D., Chair of the Children’s Oncology Group.

 St. Baldrick’s Foundation supporters are the driving force of a global movement to conquer childhood cancers; these donors, researchers, families, kids and volunteers have joined the cause in bold ways.
 At St. Baldrick’s signature head-shaving events, people of all ages and from all walks of life discover a power they didn’t know they had: to give hope and the promise of a future to the bravest children in the world.
 St. Baldrick’s participants shave their heads in solidarity with kids fighting cancer to raise money for lifesaving research.
-Others climb mountains and run triathlons in the name of St. Baldrick’s, and many lend their voices to the cause through St. Baldrick’s childhood cancer advocacy network, Speak Up for Kids’ Cancer.
+Others Do What They Want by starting a creative fundraiser as unique as they are, and many lend their voices to the cause through St. Baldrick’s childhood cancer advocacy network, Speak Up for Kids’ Cancer.